 It’s a spread made from…you guessed it, lemons!

-Lemon curd is a delightfully rich topping or spread that’s buttery and sweet and has an intense tart flavor.
+It’s a delightfully rich topping or spread that’s buttery and sweet and has an intense tart flavor.
 It’s made with simple ingredients and comes together quickly on the stove.

 How To Make Lemon Curd